conscia-com/flask-polly/README.md

 * boto3
 * flask

+Be aware that this python app requires AWS credentials on the machine.
+See the documentation for AWS CLI on how to set up your credentials: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

 # Howto
 In order to run Flask you must have the requirements installed on the computer.
 See section above.
 Then you start the application from the console by typing in: